Ruti Aga

 Ruti Aga (born 16 January 1994) is an Ethiopian long-distance runner.
 She won the women's race at the 2019 Tokyo Marathon and secured five other top three finishes at the World Marathon Majors.

 In 2012, Aga won the silver medal in the women's 5000 metres at the 2012 World Junior Championships in Athletics held in Barcelona, Spain.
 In 2013, she finished in fifth place in the junior women's race at the 2013 IAAF World Cross Country Championships staged in Bydgoszcz, Poland.
 The same year, she won the gold medal in the women's 5000 metres at the 2013 African Junior Athletics Championships in Bambous, Mauritius.

 Aga competed in the women's marathon event at the 2019 World Athletics Championships.

+In September 2026, Aga was provisionally suspended by the Athletics Integrity Unit pending further investigation after testing positive for methylprednisolone along with tampering with anti-doping protocols.